Skip to main content

 Information about the Got to Be NC Livestock tag program may be accessed at NCDA&CS – Livestock or NC Livestock.

-11. Help – I have dead livestock and I don’t know what happened.
+11. Help – I have dead livestock and I don’t know what happened, or what to do.

 A: Your veterinarian can do a necropsy and possibly determine what happened.
 You can also take food animals to the NC Department of Agriculture and Consumer Services Animal Diagnostic Laboratory.